Having your baby in Luxembourg

 General advice is to go into hospital when your contractions are 4 to 5 minutes apart.
 However, you should go immediately if you are bleeding, if there are issues when your waters break such as discoloration, or if you are vomiting or experiencing severe abdominal pain.

 Your birthing plan should state the pain medication you want to receive and you should take a copy of it together with a bag with suitable clothes, pyjamas, slippers, and clothes for your new born to last at least 3 days.
-Don't forget to take nappies - disposable or cloth.
+Don't forget to take nappies - disposable or cloth, and wipes.

 The OBGYN on duty will check how dilated your cervix is and the baby’s position, and discuss with you if you might need a procedure like a caesarean or episiotomy.